Ohio River at Shawneetown

 Photo from H O Turner Photo Collection donated to Shawneetown Library

 The Ohio River and tributaries overflowed the banks frequently.
 Railway employees would alert authorities and localities when communications were lost at Shawneetown.
 The railroad tracks were used as an evacuation path by foot.
 Relief supplies came by rail through McLeansboro and Flora.
-Steamboats and other craft came via Ohio River from Evansviile, Mt.
+Steamboats and other craft came via Ohio River from Evansville, Mt.
 Vernon, and Cairo with supplies and served as rescue platforms for those trapped by the rising water.

 From “Amazing Shawneetown, A tale of two cities,” by Lucille Lawler, Ridgway and US Army Corps of Engineers, and History of Gallatin County: